microsoftgraph/microsoft-graph-docs-contrib/concepts/namepronunciation-configure-namepronunciation-availability.md

 Name pronunciations are turned off by default.
 You can use the Microsoft Graph PowerShell module to make name pronunciation available in your organization.

-> [!NOTE]
-> The update method requires additional `PeopleSettings.ReadWrite.All` permissions.
+The update method requires additional `PeopleSettings.ReadWrite.All` permissions.
 To create a Microsoft Graph session with a specific required scope, use the following command and consent to requested permissions.
 >
 > ```powershell
 >    Connect-MgGraph -Scopes "PeopleSettings.ReadWrite.All","PeopleSettings.Read.All"